bernardchu/dps/Deployment.md

 ## Backend
 Deploys automatically with `amplify push`.
-However, this simply bundles your local code and deploys it (there is no cloud build step) so be sure that TypeScript is compiled before pushing (use `npm run ts:backend` from [package.json](./package.json) to do all of it at once).
+However, this simply bundles your local code and deploys it (there is no cloud build step) so be sure that TypeScript is compiled before pushing (use `npm run install:backend && npm run ts:backend` from [package.json](./package.json) to do all of it at once).
 If a deployment already exists and you want to sync your local environment to that, `amplify pull` should do the trick but I've never had to do it so I'm not sure how it works.
 For a new deployment, run `amplify init`.
 You can ignore/fill in whatever if it asks for "secrets for functions".
 These do not matter.
 See the section on Secrets for how those get set.
 Make sure you do an `amplify push` before continuing with setup instructions.